Luxury Hotels in Marbella: Golden Mile Resorts and Old Town Stays

 Best areas of Marbella for it

 The Golden Mile is the most famous stretch for luxury accommodation.
-This is the coastal area between the centre of Marbella and Puerto Banús.
-It is home to the most iconic and historic resorts in the region.
+This is the coastal area between the centre of Marbella and Puerto Banús, home to iconic institutions such as the Marbella Club Hotel and Puente Romano Beach Resort.
 The primary advantage is direct beach access and a sense of established prestige.
 The trade-off is that these properties are often sprawling estates.
 You will likely need to use the hotel's internal shuttle or a taxi to move between your room, the restaurants and the beach.
 It is not a walkable area in the traditional sense, and you are separated from the local life of the town by high walls and security gates.

 The Old Town (Casco Antiguo) offers a different, more intimate luxury.
 In recent years, several historic palaces and merchant houses have been converted into high-end boutique hotels.
 This is the best choice if you want to be within walking distance of tapas bars, boutiques and the Plaza de los Naranjos.
 The rooms here are generally smaller than those on the Golden Mile, and most do not have large swimming pools or sprawling gardens.
 The trade-off here is the noise.
 Even the most expensive suite in the Old Town may be subject to the sound of late-night foot traffic on the cobblestone streets below.